Russia gives Ukraine hours to surrender in Mariupol

 The city has suffered some of the heaviest bombardment since Russia invaded Ukraine on 24 February.
 Many of its 400,000 residents remain trapped in the city with little if any food, water and power.

-Mizintsev said humanitarian corridors for civilians would be opened on Monday if there was a surrender — a move that seemed unlikely amid fierce Ukrainian resistance to the onslaught.
+Mizintsev said humanitarian corridors for civilians would be opened on Monday if there was a surrender — but Ukraine firmly rejected the offer.

-He said repeated Moscow’s allegations that Ukrainian “bandits”, “neo-Nazis” and nationalists had engaged in “mass terror” and gone on a killing spree in the city, and claimed Russia was not using heavy weapons there.
+“There can be no question of any surrender, laying down of arms,” the Ukrainska Pravda news portal cited Ukraine’s Deputy Prime Minister Iryna Vereshchuk as saying.
+“We have already informed the Russian side about this.”

-The city’s council said on Saturday that several thousand residents had been “deported” to Russia over the past week.
+Mariupol’scity’s council said on Saturday that several thousand residents had been “deported” to Russia over the past week.

-Russia’s invasion of Ukraine has killed thousands of people, displaced more than 3 million and raised fears of a wider confrontation between Russia and the United States.
+It came as foreign secretary Liz Truss said she is “appalled” at reports some residents had been forcibly taken to Russia.

+She said President Vladimir Putin would be “held to account” for “Russian atrocities” in the city.

 Register for free to continue reading